artlasovsky/foundation-ui/README.md

 Next, we'll create the `background` token.
 Currently, we have two button styles: `regular` and `prominent`.
 Additionally, we need to show the `isPressed` state.

 Let's extend `Theme.Color`.
 It based on FoundationUI's `DynamicColor` designed to be flexible:
-- It can be created with multiple `ColorComponents` across various color models (HSL, RGB, HEX, OKLCH) or through native colors (SwiftUI.Color, UIColor, NSColor).
+- It can be created with multiple `ColorComponents` across various color models (HSB, RGB, HEX, OKLCH) or through native colors (SwiftUI.Color, UIColor, NSColor).
 - You have the option to configure each component for various color schemes: `light`, `dark`, `lightAccessible`, and `darkAccessible`
 - It has built-in modifiers, such as brightness, hue, saturation, opacity, blendMode, and more.